Longtime Merck CEO Ken Frazier to retire - WTMJ

 AP Medical Writer

-Ken Frazier, the longtime chief executive of Merck and one of the few remaining Black CEOs of a Fortune 500 company, is retiring.
+Longtime Merck executive Ken Frazier, whose leadership helped bring the drugmaker one of the most lucrative medicines in history and who is one of the few remaining Black CEOs of a major corporation, is retiring.

+Frazier, Merck’s CEO since early 2011 and an advocate for minority advancement who took on then-President Trump’s tacit support of white supremacists, will retire in July.

-Frazier, Merck’s CEO for the past decade, will be replaced by Rob Davis, the chief financial officer, the company said Thursday.
+Frazier, 66, will be replaced by Rob Davis, the chief financial officer, the company said Thursday as it announced quarterly financial results.
 Frazier will become executive chairman of the board during a transition period.
+The change comes just months after Dr. Dean Li took over as head of Merck’s research and development.

-Frazier joined Merck in 1992 as general counsel to one of Merck’s pharmaceutical businesses and worked his way up to the top job.
+Frazier joined Merck, now based in Kenilworth, New Jersey, in 1992 as general counsel to one of Merck’s pharmaceutical businesses and worked his way up to the top job.
 He is one of the few Black CEOs at the head of a Fortune 500 company.

 Last month, when Walgreens named Roz Brewer as its new CEO, there were four.
 With Frazier’s departure, that number is back down to three.